dwoke23/dwoke23/README.md

 ### 🚀 About Me

-- BTech CS student focused on full-stack development with a performance-first mindset.
+- BTech CSE Student focused on Full-Stack Web Development with a performance-first mindset.
 - Building React apps with clean architecture.
 - Passionate about system internals.
-- Currently working on full-stack web development projects with a focus on scalability.
+- Currently working on Full-Stack Web Development projects with a focus on scalability.
-- Learning the MERN stack and deepening backend expertise.
+- Learning the MERN Stack and deepening backend expertise.

 ### 🛠 Tech Stack & Tools